dlstreamer/pipeline-server/README.md

 # Changing Pipeline Model

-Intel(R) DL Streamer Pipeline Server makes pipeline customization and model selection a simple task.
+The Pipeline Server makes pipeline customization and model selection a simple task.
 The [Changing Object Detection Models Tutorial](docs/changing_object_detection_models.md) provides step by step instructions for changing the object detection reference pipeline to use a model better suited to a different video source.

 # Further Reading